mjang/documentation-theme-jekyll/_docs/apis/apis-filtering.md

 ---

-We follow the <a href="https://tools.ietf.org/html/rfc7644#section-3.4.2" target="_blank">SCIM 2.0</a> standards for querying users via the API.
-The SCIM protocol defines a standard set of query parameters that can be used to filter, sort, and paginate the response.
+You can query users via the API using query parameters that can be used to filter, sort, and paginate the response.

 #### Example